6 Best Essential Oils for Acne Treatment & Breakout Prevention (Updated April 2020)

 Storage is also important.
-Essential oils should be stored in dark-colored glass bottles.
-Never use plastic containers.
-Many essential oils can eat through plastics when undiluted, and even when diluted, they can degrade plastics over time.
+Essential oils should be stored in dark-colored glass bottles and never plastic bottles.
+Many essential oils can eat through plastics when undiluted, and even when diluted, can degrade plastics over time.

 You can do this every day and discover how eucalyptus oil can make such a subtle yet effective difference.